xpack/web-jekyll/pages/install.md

 ## Prerequisites

 A recent [Node.js](https://nodejs.org) (>=**10.x**), since the ECMAScript 6 class
-syntax is used, and some dependencies may also require new feature.
+syntax is used, and some dependencies may also require new features.

 ```console
 $ node --version